 My archaeological interests range from Palaeolithic art to current techniques and practices in the field.
 My primary research concentrates on the later prehistory of Britain, particularly landscape and intertidal archaeology - exploring riverine and maritime networks related to coastal settlement, mostly in south-west Britain.
 This includes geophysical and topographic surveys as well as excavation.

 Alongside the research projects, I undertake archaeological work in southern Britain with the professional and amateur communities.
 I am a member of the Steering Committee of the Poole Harbour Heritage Project, direct land based and intertidal investigations, including the study of Green Island, and advise on underwater projects.
-I am Chair of the Devon Archaeological Society and Chair of the Hillfort Study Group.
+I am Vice President of the Prehistoric Society, Chair of the Devon Archaeological Society and Chair of the Hillfort Study Group.
 I am a member of the Research Committee of the Royal Archaeological Institute having been a member of the RAI Council until 2019.
-I was a member of the Council of the Prehistoric Society until 2012.

 I am currently involved in a series of surveys (geophysical and topographic) of enclosure and hillfort sites in Devon, many of which were identified through Devon County Council's Aerial Reconnaissance Programme.
 In addition, I am director of the Mount Folly Enclosures Project, one of the largest community archaeology projects in southern Britain, that investigates Iron Age / Romano-British settlement above Bigbury Bay in South Devon.